jgreener64/mmterm/README.md

 cat 1FME.pdb | mmterm -f pdb -
 ```

-You can also use mmterm to view proteins from within other Python scripts:
+You can also use mmterm to view proteins from the REPL, from ipython or from other Python scripts:

 ```python
 from mmterm import view